 TIP #2: Early-bird tickets cost $5 less than regular tickets and are available up until June 5th.

 TIP #3: You can also order tickets over the phone by calling 604.631.2877.
 There is, however, an additional $5 charge per order by booking this way).

 Malkin Bowl is located in the middle of Stanley Park at 610 Pipeline Road.
 It’s within sight of the Stanley Park Pavilion and just a short walk south of the park’s main bus terminal near the Miniature Train.

-The theatre is a beautiful outdoor venue, complete with a licensed beverage and snack bar.
-Theatre seats are plastic outdoor patio chairs with cushions available by donation (and we recommend you get a cushion!).
+The theatre is an attractive outdoor venue, complete with a licensed beverage and snack bar.
+Theatre seats are plastic outdoor patio chairs with cushions available by donation (and we recommend you get a cushion).